LionsXII

-LionsXII ("Lions Twelve"), also known as Singapore LIONSXII, was a Singaporean football club founded in 2011 that played in the Malaysian Liga Super, the top tier of Malaysian football, from their inaugural season until their dissolution following the 2015 season.
-Their home ground was the 8,000-seater Jalan Besar Stadium, where they have played all their home matches since their establishment.
+LionsXII ("Lions Twelve"), also known as Singapore LionsXII, was a Singaporean youth football club founded in 2011 that played in the Malaysia Super League, the top tier of Malaysian football, from their inaugural season until their dissolution following the 2015 season.
+Their home ground was the 10,000-capacity Jalan Besar Stadium.

-Managed by the Football Association of Singapore, the squad marked the return of Singapore to the Malaysian football scene since Singapore FA (nicknamed "Lions") dissolved following the Malaysia Cup in 1994.
-The name is a combination of Lions and XII, which is a special tribute to the fans, who are generally recognised as football's "12th Man".
+Managed by the Football Association of Singapore, the squad marked the return of Singapore to domestic football in Malaysia since the Singapore FA's representative team (nicknamed the "Lions") was dissolved following the Malaysia Cup in 1994.
+The name is a combination of Lions and XII, which is a special tribute to the fans, who are generally recognised as football's "12th man".
 Its motto was "For Country, For Fans.
 For Passion.”

 LionsXII's home kit was in royal red, using the colours of the national flag.
 Their away kit was in blue, designed to evoke memories of the jersey used in the 1980s and earlier.
 The club emblem, designed to resemble a lion's paw, showed a fierce and aggressive-looking lion between the white feathery lines.

-LionsXII's first silverware was the 2013 Liga Super trophy, in only their second season in the competition; they had finished second in 2012.
-Their second silverware was the 2015 Malaysia FA Cup when they beat Kelantan 3–1 in the final after a stunning display at the Bukit Jalil Stadium.
+LionsXII's first silverware was the 2013 Malaysia Super League trophy, in only their second season in the competition; they had finished second in 2012.
+Their second silverware was the 2015 Malaysia FA Cup when they beat Kelantan FA 3–1 in the final after a stunning display at the Bukit Jalil Stadium.

 History

 In 2011, the Football Association of Singapore and the Football Association of Malaysia reached an agreement that would see greater co-operation between the two nations.
-One of the intended avenues would see the Under-23s play in the Liga Super and Piala Malaysia from 2012 onwards, the first time a Singaporean team would be participating in a Malaysian domestic football league since 1994, when Singapore won the M-League and Piala Malaysia double.
-Although the new Singapore team would have the existing Under-23s forming its core, senior players were also called upon to guide the younger players.
-No foreign players were allowed to be part of the Singapore team as this project served as being developmental.
+One of the intended avenues would see the under-23s play in the Malaysia Super League and Malaysia Cup from 2012 onwards.
+Although the new Singapore team would have the existing under-23s forming its core, senior players were also called to guide the younger.
+No foreign players were allowed to be part of the Singapore team.